1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On November 17, Villemeur started his march from Brunswick.
 The same day, Ferdinand arrived at Magdeburg.

 On November 20, a detachment (10 bns, 12 sqns) of Villemeur's Corps reached Winsen.
 Another detachment was marching on Klötze.
-Meanwhile, Richelieu marched to Gifhorn where he learned that the Brunswicker contingent had left the Allied camp, ignoring that it already been intercepted.
+Meanwhile, Richelieu marched to Gifhorn where he learned that the Brunswicker contingent had left the Allied camp, ignoring that it already been intercepted by Hanoverian and Hessian troops.

 On November 21, Villemeur was ordered to march from Uelzen on Lüneburg.